berto/berto.com/docs/2022-03-01-full-stack-markdown.md

-## Why
+## Origin

-In 2019, after 2 years working in the Rows.com platform (then dashdash.com), I realized that we were building more than a spreadsheet.
-We were building a translator.
+In 2019, after 2 years working in the Rows.com platform (then dashdash.com), I realized that we were building more than a spreadsheet. **We're building a translator.**

-- Our editor is, essentially, just a bunch of rectangles (cells).
+Our Rows editor is, essentially, just a bunch of rectangles (cells).
 Users can write a language into them, which is the spreadsheet language.
-This language includes values and formulas, and other visual notations like data formats, colors.
-- How does the system work?
-Well, when users write stuff into the cells, we automatically generate a code representation of the user's input in the front end, in the back end, and we also have a method to keep both ends synchronized.
-Our computation engine consumes this technical notation and performs any necessary calculations.
+This language includes values and formulas, and other visual notations like data formats and colors.
+When users write stuff into the cells, we automatically generate a code representation of the user's input in the front end, in the back end, and we also have a method to keep both ends synchronized.
+Our computation engine consumes this technical notation and performs any necessary calculations, sending results back to update what the user sees on the editor.

+In reality, it's a bit more complicated than that.
+Behind the user input, there is an amalgamation of code, structures, and applications.
+Some of them exist locally in the browser and app, whereas others work in the cloud.
+It's hard to separate what belongs to a particular spreadsheet and a particular computation from what is shared between spreadsheets and belongs to the platform as a whole.
+This is because the platform is designed to provide a service to the user.

-- If we wanted, we could generate a human-readable representation of the spreadsheet, sitting between the editor grid interface and the several layers of technical code.
-Example: `A1: 5` can represent a cell with a literal of value 5. `A1: =2+2 =>5` is a cell with a formula that results in the same value.
-- So, instead of forcing every user to interact with our spreadsheet language via our interface, we could have contractualized this interaction via a editable human notation that describes the spreadsheet.
+But then I thought: what if we generated a human-readable representation of the spreadsheet, sitting between the grid interface of the editor and the several layers of technical code?
+We were already using some of it to describe bugs. `A1: 5` can represent a cell with a literal of value 5. `A1: =2+2 =>5` is a cell with a formula that results in the same value.
+With this notation, instead of forcing every user to interact with our spreadsheet language via our interface, we would contractualize this interaction via a editable human notation that describes the spreadsheet.
 We would keep the table interface, but we'd also offer the human-readable representation of the spreadsheet.
-At a minimum, this would make it easier for our community to create scripts that generate all kinds spreadsheets.
-We could take it one step further and open the engine that translates this human notation into the actual code that executes for that particular spreadsheet.
+At a minimum, this allow the spreadsheet community to create scripts that generate all kinds of spreadsheets.

+We could take it one step further.
+We could open the engine that translates this human notation into the actual code that executes for that particular spreadsheet.
+We would separate 3 layers: UI, human-readable code, and the all the technical stuff translated from the human-readable code.
+The engine that translates between the layers is the interesting piece.

-- In a way, this wouldn't be that different from Markdown (see also Excalidraw, Mermaid).
+In a way, all of this isn't that different from Markdown, or other tools like Excalidraw and Mermaid.
 This is a bit more complicated than Markdown, and a bit simpler than programming languages for developers.
+I started generating all kinds of human-notation languages on my mind.
 This is how this document came to be.

 ## The goal of Full-Stack Markdowns